 - My tutor told me I had too many quotations in this essay.
 Can you tell me what's wrong with that?

 - How do I study for a lab practical exam?

-- Would you check the grammar in this essay?
+- Would you check the grammar in this piece of writing?